lowRISC/sonata-system/doc/architecture/intro.md

 Like most physical boards, it is nice for it to be as interactive as possible.
 This means being able to accept user input and respond to them visibly and in an *interactable* way.

-Beyond the physical Sonata board, we expect the soft design that is used to configure the FPGA to also be *integratable* into a bigger design.
+Beyond the physical Sonata board, we expect the soft design that is used to configure the FPGA to also be *integrable* into a bigger design.
-For example, we envision it being connected to OpenTitan Earl Greg through a bridge interface.
+For example, we envision it being connected to OpenTitan Earl Grey through a bridge interface.

 In short, these are our general requirements:
 - Usable